 6. Do Some Screen Cleaning

 During the offseason, your smart thermostat may have been sitting idle, leading to dust accumulation on its display screen.
-If there is a lot of dust buildup due to lack of use or a recent construction project, you may need to remove the thermostat cover and gently wipe out the dust using a soft brush or compressed air to restore screen function.
+If you see a lot of dust build up, remove the thermostat cover.
+Wiping down the screen can help to restore function.

 7. Look for Wiring Problems

-Newly installed thermostats are likely to face wiring problems if they were installed by someone inexperienced with the process.
+Newly installed thermostats are likely to face wiring problems if installed by amateurs.
 This problem may prevent the thermostat from receiving power, leading to a blank thermostat screen.
 We recommend seeking the services of an HVAC expert to handle any wiring-related problems.

 8. Make Sure the HVAC Access Door Isn’t Open